andrewblais/mathWithPython/README.md

     -   This Python Jupyter notebook consists of my solution to an exercise from Mike X. Cohen's Statistics & Machine Learning course on Udemy.

+3.  `03_linear_v_log_plots.ipynb`:

+    -   Statistics: Comparing Linear and Log-Scaled Plots

+    -   This Python Jupyter notebook consists of my solution to an exercise from the Data Visualization section of Mike X. Cohen's Statistics & Machine Learning course on Udemy.

 ## **_About Me:_**

 -   My name: Andrew Blais